deonjoshua/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model

-- I initially selected a model with 2 hidden layers with 60 and 20 neurons respectively.
+- I initially selected a model with 2 hidden layers with 80 and 30 neurons respectively.
 The activation function relu was applied to both layers.
 The output layer had a sigmoid activation function for binary classification.
-The accuracy of this model was 0.5320
+The accuracy of this model was 0.7281
 - I was not able to achieve the target performance.
-- I then attempted to increase model performance by increasing the number of neurons, adding another hidden layer, changing the activation function applied to the hidden layers and increasing the number of epochs used to train the model.
+- I then attempted to increase model performance by increasing the number of neurons, adding another hidden layer and increasing the number of epochs used to train the model.
-- Despite my efforts the accuracy of the model didn't surpass an accuracy of 0.5320 and was stuck at this value.
-I am yet to determine if it was an issue with tensorflow on my machine.
+- Despite my efforts the accuracy of the model didn't surpass an accuracy of 0.7281.

 ## Summary

-The deep learning neural network model did not achieve the desired performance accuracy in predicting the success of Alphabet Soup-funded organizations.
-Several attempts were made to increase the performance of the model but there was no success.
-You could train a random forest model to make predictions using this dataset as they are relatively easy to interpret and less computationally expensive than deep learning models.
+The deep learning neural network model did not achieve the desired performance accuracy of 75% in predicting the success of Alphabet Soup-funded organizations.
+Several attempts were made to increase the performance of the model but there was no success in increasing the accuracy past 72%.
+I would use Keras Tuner to identify the optimum number of neurons, layers and activation functions for my deep learning model but that was not required in this challenge.
+Alternstively you could train a random forest model to make predictions using this dataset as they are relatively easy to interpret and less computationally expensive than deep learning models.